amelie-girard7/Image-Processing-and-Pattern-Recognition/README.md

 ```
 ![Uniform](./src/img/uniform.JPG)

+***Student's t-Distribution***

-Student's t-Distribution: The third plot shows 100 samples from a Student's t-distribution with 1.5 degrees of freedom, a location of 0, and a scale of 2.
+This plot shows 100 samples from a Student's t-distribution with 1.5 degrees of freedom, a location of 0, and a scale of 2.
 The distribution is somewhat similar to the Gaussian distribution but has heavier tails.

 ```python
 df = 1.5  # degrees of freedom